Otago Central Railway: Passenger services and railcars

 Passenger services were introduced in 1900 and replaced with mixed trains in 1917, with passenger trains only running during holiday periods.
 Passenger trains were reinstated in 1936.
 One of these trains was involved in the Hyde railway disaster of 4 June 1943, which claimed 21 lives and was at the time New Zealand's worst railway disaster (since surpassed only by the Tangiwai disaster).
 The passenger trains were again replaced with mixed trains in 1951, in turn replaced with Vulcan railcars in 1956.
 The railcar run was cut back to Alexandra in May 1958 and railcars ceased running on 25 April 1976.

 Closure

 The line remained open for some time longer than most other branch lines in the South Island, and was used to move construction materials for the Clyde Dam project.
 With the completion of the dam in 1990, there was little other traffic for the line and the line was closed by the New Zealand Railways Corporation on 30 April 1990.
 The demolition of the line from Clyde back to Middlemarch commenced on 8 December 1990 and was completed on 5 December 1991.
 The section from Wingatui on the outskirts of Dunedin and to Middlemarch became a tourist railway, operated by Dunedin Railways.
 The remainder of the line was lifted and the trackbed developed into the Otago Central Rail Trail.

+Services ceased to run beyond Pukerangi from January 2020.